willcrichton/lagooned/README.md

 Styling
 ------
-To make changes to the stylesheet, you need to edit the style.scss file and convert it to a .css file by running `sass style.scss > style.css` inside of the `static/css/` directory.
+To make changes to the stylesheet, you need to edit the style.scss file and convert it to a .css file by running `make` inside of the `static/css/` directory.

 Code Goals
 ------